patrickfung/okta.github.io/_source/_posts/2018-04-18-guide-to-testing-java-apis-and-angular.md

     }
     ```

     **NOTE:** After making all these changes, I updated all dependencies in `crypto-pwa/package.json` by installing [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) and running `ncu -u`.

+7. Run `npm i` to install the new dependencies you added.

 ### Unit Testing Ionic Components with Jest and Jasmine

 According to the [Jest](https://facebook.github.io/jest/) homepage, it's used by Facebook to test all JavaScript code including React applications.
 Jest strives for zero-configuration, but you can tell from the files above that it still requires some configuration.
 It does have built-in code coverage reports, which is kinda cool.

-MR: the following code blog might work better at the end.
+MR: the following blockquote might work better at the end.

 > If you're new to Jest and want to learn the basics, I invite you to read its [Getting Started](https://facebook.github.io/jest/docs/en/getting-started.html) guide.